Updated on September 11th, 2022

 Fertilizing an egg with sperm produces a female worker bee; an unfertilized egg becomes a male drone bee.
 Exercising this control, the queen may seek out specific size cells to “tip the gender balance of the hive.”

-As the sole egg-laying bee, the queen eventually becomes the mother of the entire colony as bees she inherited have a shorter life span and will die off.
+As the sole egg-laying bee, the queen eventually becomes the mother of the entire colony as the bees she inherited have a shorter life span and will die off.

 The Role Of Queen Bee Pheromones (Or Queen Substance)